thingsinjars/opensourcesnacks/seeds/Kinda Curry.md

   * Take the seeds out, spread them on a cool tray
   * Once cooled, put them in plastic tubs
   * Eat.

+Variation
+---

+Replace the sesame seeds with 0.5 cup almond flakes for a Kinda Korma variation.